Union (American Civil War): Religion

-The Protestant religion was quite strong in the North in the 1860s.
+The Protestant religion was quite strong in the Union in the 1860s.
 The United States Christian Commission sent agents into the Army camps to provide psychological support as well as books, newspapers, food and clothing.
 Through prayer, sermons and welfare operations, the agents ministered to soldiers' spiritual as well as temporal needs as they sought to bring the men to a Christian way of life.
 Most churches made an effort to support their soldiers in the field and especially their families back home.
 Much of the political rhetoric of the era had a distinct religious tone.

 The Protestant clergy in America took a variety of positions.
 In general, the pietistic denominations such as the Methodists, Northern Baptists and Congregationalists strongly supported the war effort.
 Catholics, Episcopalians, Lutherans and conservative Presbyterians generally avoided any discussion of the war, so it would not bitterly divide their membership.
 The Quakers, while giving strong support to the abolitionist movement on a personal level, refused to take a denominational position.
 Some clergymen who supported the Confederacy were denounced as Copperheads, especially in the border regions.